haleyrp1803/Black-Eyed-Peas/README.md

 ## Early Modern History
 As we’ve seen, cowpeas had been consumed for millennia, especially in the Mediterranean.
 Records of their consumption and use within Europe during the middle ages (X- X), however, are relatively scarce.
 This likely due to the bean's humble status as a coarse food for peasants and livestock.
 Indeed, surviving historical documetns, for example letters or works of art from this period, very often focus on the interests of wealthier individuals who would have thought themselves too refined to consume black-eyed peas in large quantities.
 Likewise, indiviuals consuming such beans would have likely lacked access to the funds or education to document their thoughts on the cowpea.
-This MORE HERE  many Northern European botanists were somewhat uninformed about the plant, their knowledge based on others’ descriptions or on specimens entering their collection in unfamiliar conditions.
-Flemish Botanist <span eid="Q333372"> Carolus Clusius’s </span> influential 1601 _Rariorum Plantarum Historia_ (History of Rare Plants), for example, refers to cowpea as _Phaseolus peregrinus IIII_.
-This connoted a bean from the Americas considered foreign to Europe (peregrinus meaning stranger or foreigner, from the Latin _peregre_, literally per- ‘through’ + ager ‘field').Despite the millennia-old European presence of the cowpea, it was now understood there as an itinerant body.
+This MORE HERE  Despite the millennia-old European presence of the cowpea, it was now understood there as an itinerant body.
 Informing such ideas was Dutchman Pieter de Marees’ 1602 book describing West Africa, which included an image of the black-eyed pea growing in the landscape.*

 <param ve-image
        label="The black-eyed pea is here labeled as letter ‘e’.
 Indiae Orientalis pars VI.
 Veram et historicam descriptionem auriferi regni Guineae, ad Africam pertinentis, quod alias littus de Mina vocant, 1604"